 - Bachelor of Engineering Technology (Electrical) (Level 7)

-- Graduate Diploma in Engineering (Electrical) (Level 7) Strands in Electronics, Power and Mechatronics
+- Graduate Diploma in Engineering (Electrical) (Level 7) Specialise in electronics, power or mechatronics

 ^Free study for this qualification may be available to you under the government’s Targeted Training and Apprenticeships Fund (TTAF).
 Visit https://www.tec.govt.nz/funding/funding-and-performance/funding/fund-finder/targeted-training-and-apprenticeship-fund/faqs-for-learners/ for eligibility criteria and more information.
 Students must be eligible to study as a domestic student and meet any other entry criteria as required.
 Some costs may also apply.
 Free study is subject to funding confirmation.